Development & Policy

 At Citadel Cofield, we operate on the principle of the Fortress Protocol.
 We don't just look at a rezoning through the lens of a single sale; we look at how these shifts impact the equity preservation of the surrounding neighborhood.

-While city planning staff has recommended approval—noting alignment with the Charlotte 2040 Comprehensive Plan—the local discourse has been shaped by concerns over traffic and density.
+City planning staff recommended approval despite finding the petition technically inconsistent with the 2040 Policy Map's Campus Place Type designation—arguing the project meets the criteria for a place type change to Neighborhood 2 and advances 2040 goals around 10-Minute Neighborhoods, housing diversity, and housing access.
+The local discourse, however, has been shaped by concerns over traffic and density.
 For the modern asset owner, these are the variables that determine long-term value.
 Whether you are looking at your first "Acquisition One" or managing a private residential portfolio, understanding these municipal entitlements is critical.

 "The industry often prioritizes optics over integrity.
 At Citadel Cofield, we believe our role is to act as stewards, navigating these complexities so your foundation remains secure." — Carnarri Cofield, Founder